Phonics

 Our scheme is made up of 6 phases.
 We would expect the children to have completed phase 1 by the time they come to school and this phase is developed alongside phase 2 and 3 in reception.
 Phase 2 is the teaching of single sounds where the children get daily opportunities to read and record these sounds, moving on to reading CVC words too.
-The children are taught to recognise these sounds within words and they use their ‘Phonics Fingers’ and ‘Blending Hands’ to blend sounds together to begin to read CVC words.
+The children are taught to recognise these sounds within words and have the opportunity to consolidate these through guided reading sessions.

 Phase 3 is where the children begin to learn their digraphs (two letters which make one sound, e.g. ‘sh’).
 These sounds are introduced to the children and practiced in the same way as phase 2, with the added challenge of sentence reading and writing.
 We expect children in reception to have completed phase 3 and be within phase 4 by the end of the year.